|MS Merit List Fall Session 2016|

 In recognition of the contribution of LCWU, UNESCO/ISESCO Chair for Women in Science in Asian Region was established in December 2004 with Prof. Dr. Mrs. Bushra Mateen as the first Chairperson.

-The new Vice-Chancellor, Dr. Sabiha Mansoor, took charge in July this year.
+The new Vice-Chancellor, Dr. Sabiha Mansoor, took charge in July 2011.
 Dr. Mansoor brings with her wide expertise and experience spanning 38 years in higher education.
 As a President National Talent Scholar, British Council Scholar, and Woodrow Wilson Pakistan Scholar, Dr. Mansoor has made a valuable contribution in the field of teaching, administration and research.
 Under the new leadership, the university’s mission of providing quality higher education, goes a step further by creating avenues for university graduates to partake fully in the social and economic development of Pakistan. she held the office of Vice Chancellor till July 2015.